FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-1_Uploading_MD_Data.md

 - By using the shell command `curl` for sending files for upload.
 - By using the python `response` library to execute python-based [NOMAD API](../glossary/glossary.md/#api).

 For this tutorial, we will stick to the simple drag-and-drop method.

-**TODO - link to some resources for API usage, or I could add some basics in some sort of ref page here for adv users.**
+However, some information about the python API for uploading is provided under the [Advanced](Advanced/Upload_API.md) tab.

 In general, you can upload files one by one or upload entire file structures in `.zip` or `.tar.gz` formats.

-NOMAD currently supports 2 molecular dynamics codes: Gromacs and Lammps.
-Here, we will walk you through uploading data from a series of simulations run in Gromacs.

-**TODO - Maybe add a note here about custom H5MD format coming soon?**

 First, download the zip file with the simulation data:

 <center>
 [Download Test Data](/assets/md_tutorial_1/water_workflow.zip){ .md-button }
 </center>

 Take a minute to examine the directory structure.
 If you are familiar with Gromacs you will immediately see the input/output from 3 simulations: an energy minimization (`Emin/`), an NPT equilibration (`Equil-NPT/`), and an NVT production run (`Prod-NVT/`).
 In the main directory, you will also see a .yaml file, which contains the NOMAD schema for connecting these 3 simulations into a workflow.
-We will cover these custom workflow schemas later in the tutorial. **TODO - link??**
+More information about these custom workflow schemas can be found under the [Advanced](Advanced/part4.md) tab.

 On the top-left menu, click on `PUBLISH > Uploads`.